-Half-sheet and quarter-sheet rimmed baking sheets (or pans) are one of my top tools.
-They are sometimes called jelly roll pans because the have a raised edge, not flat, like a cookie sheet.
+Half-sheet rimmed baking sheets are one of my top tools.
+They are sometimes called jelly roll pans because the have a raised edge, not flat like a cookie sheet.

 Jelly roll pans may have slightly different dimensions.
 As this tart is 9 ½″, either should work.
 I use the real half-sheet size of 13″x 18″.
 Buy them online from Amazon.
 I have included a link here.
 You can also buy them at a restaurant supply store or a place like Bed, Bath & Beyond.
 Check around.

 Whatever you buy, make sure they are heavy, not cheap and flimsy.
 Heavy duty ones stand up to use without warping.
 Cheap ones warp.
 That is why I included the link above.
 The manufacturer is Vollrath, also called Wear-Ever.
 They are more expensive but they will not warp, and they will last longer.
 There are other brands too, just be sure they are heavy duty.

-In the photo, a silicone sheet lines the baking sheet.
+In the photo, a silicone liner is on the baking sheet.
 It prevents the tart crust from sliding around as well as protects it from the direct heat of the oven being in contact with the tart pan.
 It is optional, but nice to have.
 Find Silpat on Amazon and cookng supply stores, and stores like Bed, Bath & Beyond.